TalaoDAO/wallet-interaction/AltMe documentation.md

 }
 ```

-The "shareLink" attribute is an UR to be presented for share link as user convenience.
 The "challenge" and domain arttributes will be used for DID_auth response or verifible presentation.
 The "credential_manifest" attribute is used to define the expected display options of the VC in the wallet (outpout_descriptors).

-Challenge, domain, and sharlink are optional attributes.
+id, challenge and domain are optional attributes.

 The wallet response will be :